rage/cyber-security-base-19/data/pass.md

 ##### Programming exercises

 The programming exercises use TMC system.
-Each programming exercise is worth of 5 points, and can be resubmitted unlimited times.
+Each programming exercise is worth of 5 points, and can be resubmitted an unlimited number of times.
 The exercises are tested automatically, and they can be tested locally on your personal computer before submitting your solution.